FORTH-ICS-INSPIRE/artemis/README.md

 Here you can view info about:
 * your last login information (email address, time and IP address)
 * the system status (status of modules and uptime information)
-* the current configuration of the system (and its last update time)
+* the top-N ongoing BGP hijacks related to your network's prefixes
 * the ARTEMIS version you are running
 * statistics about the ARTEMIS db, in particular:
 ** Total number of BGP updates, as well as of unhandled (by the detection module) updates